evmts/tevm-monorepo/tevm/docs/errors/type-aliases/ForkErrorParameters.md

 > **ForkErrorParameters**: `object`

-Parameters for constructing an ForkError.
+Parameters for constructing a ForkError.

 ## Type declaration